Wirecloud/wirecloud/docs/user_guide.md

 <img src="../images/user_guide/building_mashup/linear_graph_settings.png" srcset="../images/user_guide/building_mashup/linear_graph_settings.png 2x" alt="Click *Settings*"/>

-As we have configure the initial position and the initial zoom, we need to refresh the widget.
-To do so, we click again on the properties icon and then on the *Refresh* option:
+As we have configure the initial position and the initial zoom, we need to reload the widget.
+To do so, we click again on the properties icon and then on the *Reload* option:

 <img src="../images/user_guide/building_mashup/mapviewer_reload_entry.png" srcset="../images/user_guide/building_mashup/mapviewer_reload_entry.png 2x" alt="Reload option"/>